 American Express® Gold Card

-The American Express® Gold Card welcome bonus includes 60,000 Membership Rewards® Points after you spend $6,000 on eligible purchases with your new Card within the first 6 months of Card Membership.
+The American Express® Gold Card welcome bonus includes 60,000 Membership Rewards® Points after you spend $6,000 on eligible purchases on your new Card in your first 6 months of Card Membership.

 While the Platinum American Express is considered a luxury card, its sibling can also offer some great perks for a far more reasonable annual fee.
 You’ll still have access to tiered rewards weighted towards dining and grocery store purchases, and there is a welcome bonus with a reasonable spend requirement.